From the live session: installing an add-on, start to finish

 Reflective practice

 If you have a reflective practice (journaling, meditation, pulling a card, prayer, nature time), your root system can support it.
 Tell it what you do.
 It will prompt you, log your reflections, and track consistency.
-This is private.
-It stays in your root system.
+Your reflections are saved as files on your machine.
+Remember: anything you type in a conversation with Claude is processed through Anthropic's API, and so is any file Claude reads.
+Keep what should stay fully private in files outside the folder you start Claude in (the Privacy & GDPR module in Get Set Up explains the reach rule).

 💡